jonifreeman/ajatusasana.fi/en/products.markdown

 private session will provide conceptual and bodily tools for understanding your unique bodily proportions, personality, and personal life history, with the aim of  helping you find your own life rhythm.
-The number of session according to individual needs.
+The number of sessions is determined according to individual needs.
 One session 149 € (incl.
 VAT).

 All services and products delivered in two languages: English and Finnish.